pcwu2022/Obsidian-Vault/Communication/Presentation and Speech/Matt Abrahams - Think Fast, Talk Smart.md

 - How do you prevent yourself from sounding ignorant?
 	- Ask “Why do you say that?”, or “How do you feel about that?”
 	- Ask them to give advice.
 Advice changes the relationship people have with the question asker.
-	- Be mindful about Cultural Differences and [[know your audience]] and their cultural expectations.
+	- Be mindful about Cultural Differences and [[Know Your Audience]] and their cultural expectations.